Zoocha/ZR-Admin-Starter-bundle/README.md

     ddev drush recipe recipes/custom/zr-admin-theme-starter-recipe
     ```

-This command will execute the Zoocha Admin Theme recipe installation.
+This command will execute the ZR Admin Theme recipe installation.

-These commands will install the necessary modules for the Zoocha Admin Theme.
+These commands will install the necessary modules for the ZR Admin Theme.

 Additionally, you should add the environment indicator settings in `settings.php` based on the environment: